techidaily/site-win11-tips/source/_posts/navigating-through-troubled-waters-in-windows-mail-app-with-0x800713f.md

 4. Next, press the**OK** button below the firewall settings.
 5. Then bring up Mail and try adding an email account to it.

  If disabling the firewall resolves error 0x800713f, WDF was probably blocking Mail when it was on.
 We don’t recommend leaving the firewall off.
-Allow Mail through WDF as outlined within our guide for[allowing apps through the Windows firewall](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) .
+Allow Mail through WDF as outlined within our guide for [allowing apps through the Windows firewall](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) .
 Then turn the firewall back on.

 ![Windows Defender Firewall's allowed apps](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/allowed-firewall-app.jpg)